Stefan G. Rasmussen: Pilot

 Rasmussen was an aircraft mechanic in the Royal Danish Air Force.
 He subsequently became a pilot and officer, having spent the year 1972 to 1973 in the US where he graduated from Williams Air Force Base, Arizona in 1973 (class 74-01).

-In 1979, Ramussen was hired as a commercial airline pilot for Scandinavian Airlines and after four years was promoted to captain.
+In 1979, Rasmussen was hired as a commercial airline pilot for Scandinavian Airlines and after four years was promoted to captain.
 He served as a board member in the trade union, the Danish Pilot Association from 1982 to 1984.

 On 27 December 1991, he was the Captain of Scandinavian Airlines Flight 751, a McDonnell-Douglas MD-81 registered OY-KHO which crash-landed at Gottröra in Sweden.
 In the initial climb both engines ingested ice which had built up on the two wings, which had not been properly deiced before departure, the engines then surged.
 Both engines were destroyed, leaving the aircraft with no propulsion.
 After a controlled low-altitude glide through trees, the aircraft landed in a field and broke into three parts.
 No fire broke out and all 129 passengers survived.

 Rasmussen was diagnosed with PTSD as a result of the aftermath of the accident and retired in 1992 after 13 years of flying with Scandinavian Airlines.
 He was the focus of a 2011 television documentary for National Geographic Channel titled Pilot Betrayed which completely exonerated Rasmussen of any fault in the crash and credited him with the survival of all aboard.

 For his heroism, Rasmussen was knighted by Queen Margrethe II into the Order of the Dannebrog.
 He was awarded the H. M. The King's Medal by King Carl XVI Gustaf of Sweden.
 He also received the IFALPA Polaris Award, IAPA Outstanding Service Award, and an Aviation Week & Space Technology magazine Laurel Award.